Weston Creek: Community

 Local sports teams include the Weston Molonglo Football Club (formally known as Weston Creek Soccer Club), Royals (Rugby Union), Weston Creek Wildcats (Australian rules football) (formerly Western Creek Lions), Weston Creek Indians (Baseball), a men's and women's Lawn Bowls team and Weston Creek Molonglo Cricket Club (formerly Weston Creek Cricket Club).
 Established in September 1972, notable players in the cricket club include Greg Irvine (from 1979), Michael Bevan (1985), Huntley Armstrong (1985) and even star rugby player George Gregan (1990).
 There is also a Weston Creek netball competition, called Arawang, comprising several teams.

 Junior sporting groups are also well represented with the Weston Creek Little Athletics centre being established in 1976.
 The centre currently trains and competes at Chapman oval every Saturday during the summer months.

 The district has only one public high school.
 Named Mount Stromlo, the school is located in the suburb of Waramanga.
 Until the 1990s there were two public high schools – Mount Stromlo High School, originally called Weston Creek High School, and Holder High School, located in Holder.
 Holder High School was closed in 1991 and the two schools merged to become Mount Stromlo High.

 The Weston Creek valley was serviced by one senior secondary college, Stirling, which opened in 1977.
 In 1997, the Stirling College amalgamated with Phillip College to become the Canberra College.
 Initially, the united colleges ran out of both Woden and Weston campuses.
 The mainstream student body gradually moved to the Woden campus, leaving an alternative education set of programmes at the Weston campus.
 The CCCares (Canberra College Cares) programme is the only remaining element of the Canberra College in Weston Creek, running in the old Stirling complex, catering for the needs of pregnant and parenting students from the ACT and nearby regional areas.

 The Australian Defence College's Centre for Defence and Strategic Studies (CDSS) and Australian Command and Staff College (ACSC) are both located at Weston Creek.

+Horizon Church Canberra holds services at the Weston Neighbourhood Hall, the Reformed Church of Canberra meets in Rivett, and the Woden Valley Alliance Church meets in Waramanga.